 The school community includes students from 11-18 and staff from their 20s to their 70s.
 All members of the community need to dress in a way that reflects the school’s ethos and be mindful of the modelling they provide to others, especially younger students.

 ‘Appropriate’ means ‘what belongs’ in a particular setting.
 The key guide to whether clothing is suitable for school is whether a member of staff would wear it.

 The following, mostly based on the Code of Conduct for Staff, provides a guide to 6th form students on what is appropriate to school:

 - It does not include shorts or tracksuit bottoms; there are no rips (intentional or otherwise) and no suggestive, aggressive or political messaging.

 - Clothing covers shoulders and midriff, and does not overemphasize body shape.
 No underwear is visible.

 - Tattoos and body piercings are not visible, other than discreet ear rings and nose studs (NB the legal minimum age for tattoos is 18)

-- Hats on/hoods up when in the building
+- Hats and hoods are not worn in the building

-NB: The Dress code applies to all students including those in the PSRP 6th Form; reasonable adjustments will be made for 6th form students with a Statement or EHCP when necessary and when jointly agreed between PSRP or Learning Support and main school 6th Form staff.
+NB: The Appearance Code applies to all students; reasonable adjustments will be made for individuals when necessary and when agreed between relevant staff, students and parents.